Lightweight WordPress Analytics: I Measured Them All

 | Google Analytics 4 (gtag.js) | 394,856 | 139,121 | About 100× the privacy-first tools |

-Two things to flag honestly.
+Two things I want to flag.

 The gtag.js number is also real.
 Google Analytics 4's tracker is 139,121 bytes gzipped, downloadable from googletagmanager.com right now.
-If you are running MonsterInsights, Site Kit, ExactMetrics, or any other plugin that wires up GA4, this is the script your visitors actually download.
+If you are running MonsterInsights, Site Kit, ExactMetrics, or any other plugin that wires up GA4, this is the script your visitors download.
 The plugin sits on your server.
 The 139 KB hits every visitor's browser, every page, every time.

 Independent Analytics also embeds the script inline and claims 2 KB.
 Same constraint, same trust.
-Statnive does not publish a number I could find, but based on the plugin code it is in the 1 to 3 KB range.
+Statnive does not publish a number I could find, but based on the plugin code it lands in the 1 to 3 KB range.

 The plugins, weighed: PHP code Google never sees